vahyno/jquery-playground-lab/README.md

 ## Getting Started
 1. Clone this repo, and open it in your text editor of choice.
 1. Launch `index.html` in your Chrome Browser.
-    - Make sure your Chrome Javascript Console is open!
+1. Open you Chrome Javascript Console.
-    - You'll see a list of questions and results.
+    - You will see a list of questions, and whether you have answered them correctly.
 1. We encourage you to primarily code in your console.
-When you've solved a problem, copy your answer into `challenge.js`.
+When you think you've solved a problem, copy your answer into `challenge.js`.
+And then refresh the page to see if you got it right.

 ## Handy jQuery Methods
 `.text()`, `.val()`, `.attr()`, `.addClass()`, `.removeClass()`, `.show()`, `.hide()`, `.append()`